|

 I chose these three seeds to plant, and followed Kevin's instructions.

 Lastly, you close your little greenhouse using the hinge you left when you cut the jug.
-And add 1-2 strips of duct tape to keep it cold.
+And add 1-2 strips of duct tape to keep it closed.
 Then, no matter how cold it is outside, you take your jugs outside and set them in a place where they will be able to get rain, snow, and sun.
 (There's my dog, Gracie, who seems to get in many of my photos when I'm not looking!)
 If there is a deluge of rain, you might want to put the caps back on the jugs temporarily.
 As the weather warms, you loosen the duct tape and open the jugs for a few hours each day to let the seedlings benefit from the sunshine and cool breezes.
 When your plants have sprouted, grown a bit, and it is safe weather-wise to move them into your garden, you cut a flap in the side of the base of the jug, and slide the dirt/plants square out.
 Using a knife, cut them like brownies into sections to plant right into the garden.
 They will already be 'hardened off' and ready for life in the great outdoors.

 I'm hoping that before I even put these into the garden, I can pick a few leaves to put on my sandwich.
 That's the best part of gardening...walking out and picking something fresh for a meal, right when you need it. :)